sdmp/sdmp.github.io/docs/message.md

 Prior to encryption, the SYML stream is zero-byte padded to the nearest `4096` byte block.

-## Message confirmation

-Unlike protocols like HTTP, [responses](./response) to messages are **not** required by default.
-When a stream is sent over TCP, the node receiving the stream does **not** need to respond unless the sending node indicates this in the message.

 ## YAML restrictions

 All messages **must** be valid [SYML](./signed-yaml) streams, with the following additional